-MI5 launches inquiry over Manchester bomber warnings
+Did you see Manchester bomber with blue suitcase?

 "I think it's right that MI5 takes a look to find out what the facts are.
 We shouldn't rush to make any conclusions at this stage."

-The BBC reported Monday that MI5 was alerted three times over Abedi's extreme views.
-The Guardian newspaper reported that the agency launched two inquiries into how it missed the danger he posed.
+The BBC reported that MI5 was alerted three times over Abedi's extreme views.
+The Guardian newspaper reported the agency launched two inquiries into how it missed the danger he posed.

 In a BBC television interview on Sunday, Rudd was quizzed over whether MI5 has the resources to keep on top of the terror threat.

-She said MI5 is looking at 500 different plots and has identified 23,000 jihadist extremists, of which 3,000 are on a "top list".
-She said MI5 is currently recruiting 1,900 new staff and its budget "has gone up significantly".
+She said MI5 is looking at 500 plots and has identified 23,000 jihadist extremists, of which 3,000 are on a "top list."
+She said MI5 is currently recruiting 1,900 new staff and its budget "has gone up significantly."

 "We will make sure that we put the right resources in to keep people safe always," she added.

-When CNN asked the Home Office on Monday for a response to reports that the FBI warned MI5 about Abedi, a spokesman declined to comment.
+When CNN asked the Home Office for a response to reports the FBI warned MI5 about Abedi, a spokesman declined to comment.

+A British counterterrorism official told CNN it was not clear whether Abedi received training with ISIS in Syria.

+On Thursday, a US official told CNN the bomber likely received some ISIS training by traveling to Syria in the months before the attack.
+The British official, who spoke to CNN on Monday, said that based on the latest information, UK investigators at this stage saw this as a possibility, rather than a probability.

-The investigation into the Manchester attack continued Monday with the arrest of a 23-year-old man in Sussex, south of London, on suspicion of terrorism offenses.
-A total of 16 arrests have been made in the investigation so far.
+The investigation brought the arrest of a 23-year-old man in Sussex, south of London, on suspicion of terrorism offenses.
+Sixteen arrests have been made in the investigation so far.